-Spotting the signs of a woodworm infestation early will help you prevent these pests causing any serious damage to the property.
-If allowed to continue untreated however, severe cases of woodworm will lead to weakened timbers that can ultimately compromise the integrity of the building.
+Spotting the signs of a woodworm infestation early will help you prevent these pests from causing serious damage to your property.
+If an infestation is allowed to continue untreated, it will lead to weakened timbers.
+This can ultimately compromise the integrity of the building.

-Thankfully, there are a variety of ways to identify woodworm and begin the necessary treatment to eradicate the problem.
-If you suspect you have a woodworm in your home then get in touch by sending in an online enquiry or continue reading to see if you recognise any of the signs of woodworm or woodworm larvae.
+Thankfully, there are a variety of ways to identify woodworm and begin the necessary woodworm treatment to eradicate the problem.
+If you suspect you have an infestation in your home, then get in touch by clicking the button bellow to book a survey.
+Alternatively, continue reading to see if you recognise any of the signs of wood boring beetles.

-The following guide will talk you through the signs of woodworm infestations in order to help you identify if you have a current and active woodworm population in your property.
-After our hints and tips you will see a gallery of woodworm infestation pictures to help you cross reference.
+The following guide will talk you through the signs of a woodworm issue in order to help you identify if you have a current and active problem in your property.
+After our hints and tips you will see a gallery of infestation pictures to help you cross reference.

-If you do recognise these signs then you may require a professional woodworm survey to determine whether any treatment or professional solutions are needed to ensure that no more damage can be done to your structural or decorative timbers and that the woodworm larvae are exterminated from your home.
+If you do recognise these woodworm signs then you may require a professional woodworm survey.
+This will determine whether any woodworm treatment or professional solutions are needed.
+This may be required to ensure that no more damage can be done to your structural or decorative timbers and that the woodworm larvae are exterminated from your home.

 Tiny holes, between 1 and 3mm diameter, in the timber are perhaps the most obvious sign that you have a woodworm problem.
 These flight holes are created when the woodworm larvae pupate and hatch into adult beetles, boring their way to the surface of the timber to mate with other adult beetles and reproduce.
 Starting the whole woodworm lifecycle all over again.

-Bore-dust, also known as frass is the term given to the small, fine and powdery dust that is often found near woodworm exit holes.
-Frass is actually the droppings that woodowrm larvae produce as the burrow and chew their way through your wooden structures.
-If you see any 'exit holes' in your wood or timber then be sure to check frequently for evidence of frass, because this is a key sign that the infestation site is currently live.
+Bore-dust, also known as frass is the term given to the small, fine and powdery dust that is often found near woodworm flight holes.
+This is actually the droppings that the larvae produce as the burrow and chew their way through your wooden structures.
+If you see any emergence holes in your floorboards or other wood or timber then be sure to check frequently for evidence of larvae frass, because this is a key sign that the infestation site is currently live.

 If the signs of woodworm in your property correspond with the signs of woodworm listed above, then it is strongly recommended that you act now and contact our team of fully trained and qualified woodworm specialists to prevent further damage.